 - Reach for that second cup of coffee — especially if you’re struggling with sleeplessness.

 - Eat processed foods.
 They’re terrible for your health for all kinds of reasons.

 In addition to these tips, consider using a food diary to track your meals and how you feel after eating certain foods.
 It may help you uncover triggers of menopause symptoms or other reasons you’re not feeling your best.

 2. Prioritize a good night’s sleep

 Sleep issues are among the first signs of perimenopause and can be the most persistent.
 Whether you’re stressed, have night sweats, or just can’t seem to stay asleep all night, you are most definitely not alone.
-The good news is that you can take a few steps to get a better night’s sleep.
+Prioritizing your sleep is an easy New Year’s resolution goal, and following these few steps can lead to a better night’s sleep.

 First, commit to a consistent bedtime and wakeup time to get on a regular sleep schedule — even on the weekends and your days off.
 Consistency is key for a good night’s sleep every night.

 Next, create a bedtime routine.
 This could mean no screen time for an hour or two before you go to bed, reading a book, or a hot bath.
 If you regularly have trouble sleeping, a white noise playlist can work wonders.

 Finally, pay close attention to your bedroom environment.
 If you suffer from night sweats, keep your room as cool as you can to help keep your body temperature down.
 If your night sweats are severe, consider keeping a bucket of ice near your bed if you need to cool down quickly.

 Stress is a huge trigger of menopause symptoms like hot flashes, and chronic stress could quite literally kill you.
 But it’s not like you can quit your job and take a sabbatical to the Maldives.
 Finding ways to manage your day-to-day stress will ultimately benefit your long-term health.